trapexit/mergerfs/mkdocs/docs/faq/usage_and_functionality.md

 changes and the kernel will have no way to know anything changed so as to clear or ignore the cache.
 This is the same issue you can have with [remote filesystems](../remote_filesystems.md).

+## What are the performance characteristics of using mergerfs?

+mergerfs does not stripe or shard data.
+Instead it acts like a reverse proxy / multiplexer.
+As such it is not possible to have RAID like performance improvements.
+However, its performance is not limited like [block level concatenation / JBOD / SPAN.](../project_comparisons.md#raid0-jbod-span-drive-concatenation-striping)

+* Single file / single stream: Max throughput limited to speed of the chosen underlying branch + FUSE overhead (usually 5–30% slower than direct access; near native with [IO passthrough](../config/passthrough.md)).
+* Aggregate / multi-stream: Can approach sum of all branches' speeds when many independent IO operations run in parallel (multiple files, processes, or clients).
+* Other factors: Latency-sensitive workloads suffer more (slow branches or network drives hurt responsiveness); directory listing and metadata ops slower due to combining branches.

+Real-world performance varies heavily with workload, kernel, options, and hardware.
+See [benchmarking](../benchmarking.md) and [performance](../performance.md) section for testing tips.